AbhinayReddyYarva/FindingBestFaceRecognition/README.md

 # FindingBestFaceRecognition
-Finding best face Recognition &amp; Comparison for further use
+Finding best face Recognition &amp; Comparison for further use to pass to neural network.